Laparoscopic sterilisation

 Laparoscope inserted through the belly button, showing the uterus (womb)

-One or two clips are then added to each of your fallopian tubes, to occlude (close-up) both tubes.
-Sometimes a ring is used instead of a clip.
+The first method is where one or two clips are added to each tube, to occlude (close up) both fallopian tubes.
+A ring may be used instead of a clip.

 Clips or rings attached to each fallopian tube, closing the tube.